Ezekiel Elliott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Over his two career matchups against the Cardinals, Elliott averaged 64.5 rushing yards per game, 4.0 more yards than his over/under in Sunday's game.
+- Elliott averaged 64.5 rushing yards per game over his two career matchups against the Cardinals, 4.0 more yards than his over/under in Sunday's game.

-- In one of two games against the Cardinals Elliott has rushed for a touchdown.
-But he did not have multiple TDs in that game.
+- Elliott, in two matchups versus the Cardinals, has run for a TD once, but not more than one in a single contest.

-- The Cardinals have the NFL's 15th-ranked defense against the run, surrendering 113.7 yards per game.
+- The Cardinals have the NFL's 15th-ranked defense against the run, giving up 113.7 yards per game.

-- The Cowboys are up against the NFL's top D when it comes to rushing TDs allowed (eight this season).
+- The Cowboys are up against the NFL's top D when it comes to rushing TDs conceded (eight this year).

 Recent Performances

-- In last week's outing against the Football Team, Elliott ran the ball nine times for 37 yards (4.1 yards per carry) and scored one touchdown.
+- Elliott put together a 37-yard rushing performance in last week's matchup with the Football Team, carrying the ball nine times (averaging 4.1 yards per carry) while scoring one touchdown.

-- He tacked on one reception for five yards and scored one touchdown in the passing game.
+- He also hauled in one pass for five yards and scored one touchdown through the air.

-- In his last three games, Elliott has piled up 37 carries for 134 yards (44.7 per game) and two touchdowns.
+- Over his last three outings, Elliott has rushed for 134 yards (44.7 per game) on 37 carries with two touchdowns.

-- He's also averaged 13.3 receiving yards per game, catching five passes for 40 yards and one touchdown.
+- He's also caught five passes for 40 yards (13.3 per game) and one touchdown.

 Elliott's Dallas Teammates